lopes/logbook/content/2023-portfolio-tracker.md

 - **Action $:** An extension of the previous value, indicating the amount of money required to attain the optimal scenario.
 - **Participation:** The current percentage of allocation for each asset across the entire portfolio (not confined to ~~Geoclass~~ Objective and Class).
 - **% Current Geo/Class:** Essentially the same as the above, but using current data (Last Price).
-- **Target Allocation:** Based on the portfolio's market value, available cash for investment, the percentage of that ~~Geoclass~~ Objective, the percentage of that Class, and the % Target Geo/Class, this figure calculates the optimal monetary allocation for the asset.
+- **Target Allocation:** Based on the portfolio's market value, available cash for investment, the percentage of that ~~Geoclass~~ Objective, the percentage of that Class, and the % Target ~~Geo~~ Objective/Class, this figure calculates the optimal monetary allocation for the asset.
 - **Position:** The quantity of shares held for each asset.
 - **Average Price:** The average price at which shares were acquired.
 - **Last Price:** The most recent traded price of each asset.